tanupoo/sparkbot-notify/README.md

     dialect = Now, it's %H:%M:%S.
     frequency = 10

+- Set the environment variables.

-- Set the path of your configuration file into CAF_APP_PATH.
+Set the path of your configuration file into CAF_APP_PATH.
 Set the file name of the one into CAF_APP_CONFIG_FILE.

     % export CAF_APP_PATH="./"
     % export CAF_APP_CONFIG_FILE="config.ini"